Think of how you typically start a speech or presentation. Do you begin with any of these lines?:

 – Thank you all for coming, I’m really pleased to be here…

-Audiences form their overall impression of you and your message within the first minute or two of you starting.
+Audiences form their impression of you – and your message – within the first few seconds.
 They use this time to decide whether or not to continue paying attention.
 That’s why it’s so important to hook and engage them immediately.

 In addition, psychologists have demonstrated a phenomenon known as the primacy effect.
 Your audience are more likely to remember and recall the first bits of information you present them with.
 Therefore whatever you say in your opening lines should relate clearly and powerfully to your key message.

 Is there a short anecdote relevant to your topic that you could open with?
 If you can, use a local or topical angle for your anecdote.
 The audience will know that you have tailored your talk for them.
 This will help to keep things fresh for you, too, particularly if you are delivering the same talk or presentation several times.

 Or maybe there’s one big story that will pull your whole presentation together?
 You could deliver the beginning of the story to kick off your speech or presentation.
 Then, hold back the climax of the story until the finish, to keep the audience in suspense throughout.

 Watch this technique in action: See how designer Danit Peleg starts off her speech with a short anecdote that sets the scene.

 This could be a rhetorical question to make the audience think, or it could involve asking the audience to respond, usually by raising their hands if something applies to them.
 Alternatively, you could set out the question that your talk will address.

 Watch this technique in action: Here’s how 17 year-old Raymond Wang – winner of the 2015 Intel Science and Engineering Fair top prize – uses the question technique to start his TED talk.

 This technique blends the first two approaches.
 It sets a scene and prompts the audience to imagine what they would do or think in those circumstances.
 Scenarios are an effective way of demonstrating the relevance of abstract topics to the lives of the audience.